nilostolte/Sudoku/README.md

 science.
 It only requires more effort to use our bit representation in a smarter way.

 ### Mask to Filter Candidate Sets
-Every power of two subtracted by one is always equal to a sequence of ones on the right of the position it was previously one.
+Every power of two subtracted by one is always equal to a sequence of ones on the right of the position it was previously one (except in the case of 0<sup>2</sup>, since there are no more binary digits on the right of 1).
 For example, the digit 8 in binary is 128 in our representation.
 When subtracted by one, that's 127, that is, 8 bits set to 1 on the right of bit 8:

 **128 - 1 = 010000000 - 1 = 001111111**